Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 1. Connect RS-232-1 to computer.
 2. Download ANELLO-provided FW image onto your local computer
-3. Open device manager, and find which COM port is the serial connection.
+3. Open device manager, and find which serial port is the serial connection.
 4. In terminal:

 .. code-block:: python